 To achieve the overall goal of the project, three key objectives were set:

-- Explore: bring together cultural and creative spaces and local governments to explore urban challenges from the perspective of the commons, co-creation practices, and policy development.
+- Explore – To bring together cultural spaces and local governments to explore urban challenges from the perspective of the commons, co-creation practices, and policy development.

-- Learn: facilitate peer-to-peer exchanges and training of commoning practices for creative operators and policymakers.
+- Learn – To facilitate peer-to-peer exchanges and training of commoning practices for cultural operators, policy-makers, and other stakeholders.

-Seven Urban Labs are the core element of this project.
-They gather together cultural organizations, local authorities, cultural and creative spaces to explore urban challenges in collaboration with other stakeholders.
-Together, they commit to developing innovative solutions for bottom-up initiatives to become actors of policy-making in the sectors of art, culture, and creativity.
+Urban Labs were the core component of this project.
+They gathered together cultural organizations, local authorities, cultural and creative spaces to explore urban challenges in collaboration with other stakeholders.
+Seven Urban Labs in various countries were working on developing innovative solutions: